AmintaCCCP/raycast-fixMacApp/README.md

 2. Navigate to the directory, and open a Terminal window at the downloaded folder.
 3. Run `npm install` to install dependencies and `npm run dev` to build and import the extension.

+## Usage

+- After importing the extension, you need to set your **sudo password** in the extension settings.

 ## Screenshots

 ![screenshot](/img/screenshot.png)